MaayanLab/clustergrammer/README.md

 # clustergrammer.js

-This is a clustergram implemented in D3.js.
-I started from the example http://bost.ocks.org/mike/miserables/ and added the following features
+Clustergrammer.js is a clustergram/heatmap visualization implemented in D3.js.
+The project started from the example http://bost.ocks.org/mike/miserables/ and added the following features

 - zooming/panning
 - more ordering options